The 5 Best Bathroom Cleaners Without Toxic Bleach

 3. Baking Soda

-Baking soda, also known as sodium bicarbonate, is another beloved DIY ingredient for non-toxic cleaning.
+Baking soda, also known as sodium bicarbonate, is another beloved DIY ingredient for human-safe cleaning.

-Its mild abrasive, water-softening, whitening, and stain-fighting properties make it an excellent non-toxic bleach alternative.
+Its mild abrasive, water-softening, whitening, and stain-fighting properties make it an excellent natural bleach alternative.

 • Make your own baking soda-based bathroom scrub.
 There are many recipes for this, but you mix up enough baking soda with liquid castile soap and a bit of water to make a paste.
 Then, use this on tubs, showers, sinks, or wherever you’d use this type of cleaner.